GabrielFRCordeiro/GabrielFRCordeiro/README.md

 ## 💜 Hello World, my name is Gabriel!

-I'm currently studying on Senac Santana to become a front-end developer.
+I'm currently studying on Senac Santana and on Fatec-SP to become a front-end developer.

 💻 I'm part of Fresh Photo's dev team.